 Walk This Way

 With its love of art and its alfresco café society, Naples feels deliciously as Italian as its name.
 It’s one of our favorite haunts for a night on the town touched with glamour and a bit of exquisite magic.
 But it’s also equally intriguing under the sun.

 Put on your shopping shoes and start where Fifth Avenue South branches off the Tamiami Trail (Highway 41).
-Between the shops selling whimsical gifts, casual resort clothing, tropical-style home accessories, royal jewels (really!) and handcrafted jewelry (you can even go shopping for an anklet), Sugden Community Theatre and a medley of eclectic art galleries uphold Naples’ name in cultural circles.
+Between the shops selling whimsical gifts, casual resort clothing, tropical-style home accessories, royal jewels (really!) and handcrafted jewelry like moissanite rings (you can even go shopping for an anklet), Sugden Community Theatre and a medley of eclectic art galleries uphold Naples’ name in cultural circles.
 A block off Fifth, von Leibig Art Center displays local and Florida talent in ever-changing exhibits.
 Nearby Cambier Park is the site of free weekly concerts from February to early May, as well as a tennis center and a perfect green space for family moments.
 For lunch along the Avenue, choose from Irish fare, authentic Italian, new Caribbean, bistro or cutting-edge American style.
 Naples’ dining scene has built a reputation for fine execution and ingenuity.
 Walk off the calories as you continue toward the beach, where it’s time to trade off for bare feet or flip flops.